sjbylo/example-bash-operator/README.md

-# Simple example operator in bash
+# Simple example Operator in bash

-This simple operator, written in bash, shows how to create an operator to manage a set of pods, similar how a replica set works.
+This simple Operator, written in bash, shows how to create an Operator to manage a set of pods, similar how a replica set works.

 # Test it by running it locally

-The operator can be tested by running it on your Linux machine.
+The Operator can be tested by running it on your Linux machine.
 It has been tested on RHEL 7.5 and Fedora 32.
 Note that it does not work on Mac OS (Darwin).

 Ensure kubectl is authenticated with a Kube test cluster.